unstoppablecarl/downsync/src/markdown/downsync-rules.md

 ### Activated Token

-A Unit with an Activated Token has activated this Round.
+A Unit with an Activated Token has been activated this Round.
 The Unit cannot activate, be part of a Taskforce, or participate in Reaction Engagements until the next round.

 |                       |                                                                           |